Badmotorfinger: Track listing

-Original release

-Satanoscillatemymetallicsonatas

-In anticipation of the band's appearance on the 1992 Lollapalooza tour, a limited edition of Badmotorfinger was released on June 28, 1992, with a second disc containing the EP Satan Oscillate My Metallic Sonatas (or SOMMS).
-The title is a palindrome.
-This EP includes three covers, an unreleased original song, and a live version of "Slaves & Bulldozers".
-For the cover of Black Sabbath's "Into the Void", the original lyrics were replaced with words of protest by Chief Seattle (also known as Sealth), which fit the meter of the song.
-At the 1993 Grammy Awards, "Into the Void (Sealth)" received a nomination for Best Metal Performance.

-Satanoscillatemymetallicsonatas was reissued on purple 12" vinyl for Record Store Day on November 25, 2016.

 Outtakes

 "Cold Bitch", which was one of Shepherd's favorite songs the band recorded, was featured on the "Spoonman" single in 1994, while "She's a Politician" appeared on the "Burden in My Hand" single in 1996.
 The song "Birth Ritual" was worked on during the Badmotorfinger recording sessions, but was not completed.
 The finished version would eventually see release on the Singles soundtrack in 1992, and later, on both the Telephantasm (2010) and Echo of Miles: Scattered Tracks Across the Path (2014) compilations.

-"No Attention", which later appeared on the band's 1996 album, Down on the Upside, was attempted during the recording sessions, but "did not work" according to Kim Thayil.
+"No Attention", which later appeared on the band's 1996 album, Down on the Upside, was attempted during the Badmotorfinger recording sessions, but "did not work" according to Thayil.
 "Black Rain" was mostly recorded during the sessions, but the vocals were never completed.
-It was eventually finished in 2010 and released on Telephantasm and Echo of Miles: Scattered Tracks Across The Path.

-Three tracks were discarded during the mixing process, two of which were "A Broom", and "How Should I Know?"
+It was eventually finished in 2010 and released on Telephantasm and Echo of Miles: Scattered Tracks Across the Path.
+Three additional tracks were discarded during the mixing process, two of which were named "A Broom" and "How Should I Know?"

 Although Badmotorfinger's singles featured plenty of B-sides, none of these were from the recording sessions for the album.
 A one-day recording session with Stuart Hallerman yielded "Stray Cat Blues", "Into the Void (Sealth)", "Girl U Want", "Show Me", and "Touch Me".
-"Show Me" was later featured on the 1993 No Alternative compilation, and "Girl U Want" was later featured on the "Fell on Black Days" single.